astrada/google-drive-ocamlfuse/doc/Configuration.md

     lost_and_found=false

-When set to `true`, creates a new directory `/.shared` where you can access all files that are shared with you (those you can get in the `Shared with me` section of the web interface):
+When set to `true`, creates a new read-only directory `/.shared` where you can access all files that are shared with you (those you can get in the `Shared with me` section of the web interface):

     shared_with_me=false

-Enable XDG Base Directory support (to turn it on use `-xdgbd` command line option):
+Enable XDG Base Directory support (to turn it on use `-xdgbd` command line option; see [Configuration path priority](#configuration-path-priority) for more information):

     xdg_base_directory=false